anonymouscones/anonymous/README.md

-# Author responses to reviewers
+# Author response to all